rballester/tthresh/README.md

 You are free to **use and modify** the code as long as you mention the origin.
 If you use it for research purposes, **please cite the paper**:

 ```@article{BP:15, year={2015}, issn={0178-2789}, journal={The Visual Computer}, title={Lossy volume compression using {T}ucker truncation and thresholding}, publisher={Springer Berlin Heidelberg}, keywords={Tensor approximation; Data compression; Higher-order decompositions; Tensor rank reduction; Multidimensional data encoding}, author={Ballester-Ripoll, Rafael and Pajarola, Renato}, pages={1-14}}```

-### Requirements

-You will need:

-- Eigen (it will be downloaded as a submodule)
-- tar and gzip (this is used to pack everything together into one final compressed file)

 ### Acknowledgment